efahsl/vega-developer-workshop-for-tv-apps/workshop_steps/4_performance_testing.md

 Next, we will run a performance test of the app on our physical device to get a performance baseline.

-This is required to accurately measure performance, apply targeted performance optimizations and re-measure to verify performance improvements.
+Build your app in **“release”** mode before running a performance test.
+A release build is required to accurately measure performance, apply targeted performance optimizations and re-measure to verify performance improvements.

 Add the following config to your VS Code settings file.
 This config enables _"AI-Assisted Diagnosis"_ feature in Vega Studio.